shalu1529/Youtube-Subscribers/README.md

 - **User-Friendly Setup:** Follow a straightforward setup process, enabling swift utilization of the tool.

 ## Tech Stack
-GET-Youtube-Subscriber is build using the following technologies:
+Youtube-Subscriber is build using the following technologies:

 - **Node.js:** A runtime environment that execute javaScript code on the server-side.
 - **Express.js:** A node.js framework for building web application and RESTful API.